SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Summarize.md

 ```

 ### Source directories
-Specify one or more paths to source directories.
+**Required:** Specify one or more paths to source directories.
+Directories should contain analysis results in the form of `.data` files.\
+By default, the there is no source directory specified, that is why this option is `required`.
 #### Usage example:
 ```shell
 # Use specific source directories